Fliplet/fliplet-cli/docs/API/fliplet-core.md

 // Navigate to the screen with ID 1 Fliplet.Navigate.screen(1);

-// Navigate to the screen with ID 2, optionally passing some more details Fliplet.Navigate.screen(2, { query: '?foo=bar' });
+// Navigate to the screen with ID 2 optionally passing some more details Fliplet.Navigate.screen(2, { query: '?foo=bar' });

-// Navigate to the screen with ID 3, using a slide transition Fliplet.Navigate.screen(3, { transition: 'slide.right' });
+// Navigate to the screen with ID 3 using a slide transition Fliplet.Navigate.screen(3, { transition: 'slide.right' });

+// Navigate to the screen with ID 3 specifying the transition duration (defaults to 500ms) Fliplet.Navigate.screen(3, { duration: 250 });

-// Navigate to the screen with ID 4, using a fade transition Fliplet.Navigate.screen(4, { transition: 'fade' });
+// Navigate to the screen with ID 4 using a fade transition Fliplet.Navigate.screen(4, { transition: 'fade' });
 ```